 Climate Change in Alaska Every new day brings with it new evidence of climate change in Alaskan communities – warmer, record breaking temperatures have resulted in thawing permafrost, thinning sea ice, and increasing wildfires.
 These changes have resulted in a reduction of subsistence harvests, an increase in flooding and erosion, concerns about water and food safety and major impacts to infrastructure: including damage to buildings, roads and airports.
 We, here at the Division of Community and Regional Affairs, have seen first-hand evidence of the effects of these changes since we are on the forefront of serving all Alaskan communities given our constitutional mandate of advising and assisting them.
 Given the varied amount of climate change related information that is available, this portal is our attempt to bring it all together so it assists everyone interested in learning about the topic and the various initiatives being undertaken to tackle this difficult challenge.
 "The climate change has changed our way of life.
 How we travel, what we eat, how we take care of our food.
 It is human nature to adapt to changes, and we are doing our best to do this. ~ Tom Punguk- Golovin Alaska had its warmest December on record with a statewide average temperature of 19.4°F, 15.7°F above the 20th century average and 2.1°F warmer than the previous record set in 1985.
 Numerous locations including Barrow, McGrath, and Bettles were all record warm.
 NOAA Report, January 2018 "I loved Alaska and met so many inspiring people.
 Have to keep up the fight on climate change for their sake—and ours." ~President Obama, talking about his trip to Alaska and the GLACIER Conference, August 2015 Click here for Current News Science of Climate Change GLACIER Conference: Dr. John Holdren, Assistant to the President for Science and Technology.
-Click here for video Time-lapse video of the Mendenhall Glacier near Juneau, Alaska from Extreme Ice Survey on Vimeo Click here for video NEW Potential Health Impacts of Climate Change in Alaska 3-D Map of Alaska and the Arctic Sea Ice for Walrus Outlook (SIWO) SNAP Scenarios Network for Alaska and Arctic Planning Interactive Map Historical sea ice concentration NASA Climate change: How do we know?
-Permafrost Laboratory Continued Permafrost Warming on the Arctic Slope of Alaska Arctic Research Consortium of the United States (ARCUS) Images: Alaska Charred 2015 Interagency Arctic Research Policy Committee (IARPC) National Climate Assessment Report on the Alaska Region Climate Change Assessment for Alaska Region Rising sea levels, what would it look like in your area Old Weather project University of Alaska Research Center Resilience Alliance Alaskans Speak on the Effects of Climate Change on Their Communities We worry about change along the migration route.
+Click here for video Time-lapse video of the Mendenhall Glacier near Juneau, Alaska from Extreme Ice Survey on Vimeo Click here for video NEW Coastal Flooding and Erosion in Alaska.
+NEW Report showing the rapid erosion in Napakiak, Alaska Potential Health Impacts of Climate Change in Alaska 3-D Map of Alaska and the Arctic Sea Ice for Walrus Outlook (SIWO) SNAP Scenarios Network for Alaska and Arctic Planning Interactive Map Historical sea ice concentration NASA Climate change: How do we know?
+Permafrost Laboratory Continued Permafrost Warming on the Arctic Slope of Alaska Arctic Research Consortium of the United States (ARCUS) Images: Alaska Charred 2015 Interagency Arctic Research Policy Committee (IARPC) ational Climate Assessment Report on the Alaska Region Climate Change Assessment for Alaska Region Rising sea levels, what would it look like in your area Old Weather project University of Alaska Research Center Resilience Alliance Alaskans Speak on the Effects of Climate Change on Their Communities We worry about change along the migration route.
 I only got one goose last year.
 The birds are flying too high.
 Moxie Andrew Jr – New Stuyahok “It melts so fast we can’t get out to our hunting camps.”
 Eli Nukapigak TRUST Alaska from "Our Children's Trust" on Vimeo Click here for video Climate Change, Food, and 'Sharing' among the Iñupiat of Wainwright, Alaska from HabitatSeven on Vimeo Click here for video Faces of Climate Change - Introduction from Darcy Dugan on Vimeo Click here for video Faces of Climate Change- Life on the Ice on Vimeo.
 Click here for video Local Environmental Observer (LEO) Network and interactive maps Community, health, local observers, and the role of tribes in planning for climate change Alaska Native Tribal Health Consortium Climate Change & Health Impact Reports In their own words Alaska Native Elders Project Jukebox, University of Alaska Oral History Program Arctic Health, Climate Change Health Effects of Climate Change Agencies Involved in Addressing Climate Change A warming climate will damage Alaska’s infrastructure because it was designed for a cold climate.
 Damage from climate change could add $3.6 to $6.1 billion (10% to 20%) to future costs for public infrastructure from now to 2030.
 Institute of Social and Economic Research (ISER) Economic disaster declared in four northern Alaska communities!
 Alaska State and Federally Declared Disasters, 1953-2015 Governor Walker Signed Arctic Policy Bill into Law Alaska GLACIER Conference 2015 Governor Appoints Climate Action Team Arctic Policy and Climate Change Alaska's Climate Change Strategy: Addressing Impacts in Alaska Alaska Climate Science Center Recommendations to the Governor's Subcabinet on Climate Change State of Alaska, Climate Change Advisory Group Alaska Climate Impact Mitigation Program Planning & Land Management Estimating Future Costs for Alaska Public Infrastructure At Risk from Climate Change U.S. Army Corps of Engineers: Infrastructure and Coastal Erosion FAA Alaska Weather Cameras FEMA Disaster Declarations for Alaska Have your own story, email us: Email: Division of Community and Regional Affairs, Research and Analysis Disclaimer: The State of Alaska does not necessarily endorse all the documents or links listed on this page.
 This page will be updated as more information is available.